Table of Contents

 When you look at costs, there are two you’ll want to consider, depending on how your business gets capital.
 Cost of equity and cost of debt both factor into your cost of capital.

 Let’s look at the cost of equity first.
-When you work with investors, you’ll have a valuation of what your company is currently worth, and you’ll agree with your investors on what percentage of the company they’ll own.
-Down the road, if your company is doing well and is valued higher, those investors can cash out their equity and get a rate of return higher than their initial investments.
+When you work with investors, you’ll have a valuation of what your company is currently worth, and you’ll work to agree with your investors on what percentage of the company they’ll own.
+Down the road, if your company is doing well and gets valued higher, those investors can cash out their equity and get a rate of return higher than their initial investments.
 The difference between what they invested originally and what they take out is your cost of equity.

 Next is the cost of debt.
 When you take out a loan or line of credit, you pay interest and/or fees on that financing.
 The sum of the interest and fees is your cost of debt.
 Ideally, the cost of debt should prove worthwhile in the long run because the money you borrow can help you grow your business and thus make more money.